SIS: Seam-Informed Strategy for T-shirt Unfolding: Problem Statement

 \subsection{Outline of the Proposed Scheme}

 Existing strategies try to map the $o_{\tau-1}$ to a canonical space or a value map to select grasping points pixel-wise.
 This paper proposes a new Seam-Informed Strategy (SIS) to select grasping points based on seam information.
-To implement the mapping policy $\Pi$ based on SIS, we divide the policy $\Pi$ into two policies, $\omega$ and $\pi$, as shown in Fig.~\ref{fig:flowchart}.
+To implement the mapping policy $\Pi$ based on SIS, we divide the policy $\Pi$ into two methods, $\omega$ and $\pi$, as shown in Fig.~\ref{fig:flowchart}.

-The policy $\omega$ , which uses the Seam Feature Extraction Method (SFEM), is proposed to extract seam line segments and their crossings from $o_{\tau-1}$.
+The method $\omega$ called the Seam Feature Extraction Method (SFEM) is proposed to extract seam line segments and their crossings from $o_{\tau-1}$.
 We use the extracted set of seam line segments $\textbf{F}^{\mathrm{S}}_\tau$ and the set of seam crossing segments $\textbf{F}^{\mathrm{C}}_\tau$ as candidates for grasping points.
-The policy $\omega$ is formulated as follows:
+The method $\omega$ is formulated as follows:

-The policy $\pi$ using the Decision Matrix Iteration Method (DMIM) is proposed to select a pair of grasping points from the candidates obtained above for the unfolding action of the dual-arm robot.
+The method $\pi$ called the Decision Matrix Iteration Method (DMIM) is proposed to select a pair of grasping points from the candidates obtained above for the unfolding action of the dual-arm robot.
 The decision matrix takes into account both human prior knowledge and the results of real robot executions.
-The policy $\pi$ is formulated as follows:
+The method $\pi$ is formulated as follows:

 From (\ref{equ:featureExtration}) and (\ref{equ:graspingStrategy}), we have: